Donna Rasplica M.Sc., R.Ac., Dr.TCM, IFMCP

 Functional Medicine shares many principles with traditional East Asian Medicine.
 Both recognize our bodies as complex interconnected webs.
 Both are systems-oriented approaches to the whole person – including environment.
 Both have the goal of bringing a person back to their best state of health, identifying root imbalances and treating with a personalized approach.
 These imbalances can be precursors – the first sign that real disease or impairment is impending.
 Both Functional Medicine and East Asian Medicine are preventive medicines.

-Finding and treating the root causes – biochemical, genetic, environmental – involves much more than just treating symptoms.
-Evidence-based nutrition research, new insights into genetic influences, understanding environmental exposures to toxins all help to complete the picture and significantly improve health outcomes.
+Finding and treating the root causes involves much more than just treating symptoms.
+Evidence-based nutrition and herbal research, new insights into genetic influences, and understanding environmental exposures all help to complete the picture and significantly improve health outcomes.

 The vast herbal wisdom and sophisticated methods of East Asian Medicine are best described in Classical Chinese Medicine and Japanese Kampo herbal medicine.
 These complex and highly individualized herbal formulas can be combined with the best pharmaceutical-grade supplements or ‘nutraceuticals’ to gain the best of both worlds.
 In some cases, this can lead to less reliance on medications with their unwanted side effects.